-- I. A student shall be permitted to drive his/her automobile, motor scooter, or motorcycle to school provided the student shows proof of licensure and a written agreement to comply with all the School Board Rules relating to student vehicles is filed with the principal.
+- A student shall be permitted to drive his/her automobile, motor scooter, or motorcycle to school provided the student shows proof of licensure and a written agreement to comply with all the School Board Rules relating to student vehicles. - motorcycle to school provided the student shows proof of licensure and a written agreement to comply with all the School Board Rules relating to student vehicles is filed with the principal.
 Any student violating this rule shall be denied permission to bring his/her vehicle to school until such time as the principal restores the privilege. - II.
 A student who drives a car to school shall not - A. Park his/her car in any area other than that designated for student parking; - B. Loiter in or around cars in the parking area(s); or, - C. Occupy cars during class hours, between classes, or before or after school except when arriving and leaving for the school day. - D. These rule provisions shall apply equally to bicycles, motor scooters, motorcycles, and any other type of privately-owned vehicle. - III.
 After arriving at school, a student shall remain on the school campus unless given permission to leave the campus as provided in the policy 5.35 entitled "GRANTING PERMISSION FOR STUDENTS TO LEAVE THE SCHOOL CAMPUS".
 At the close of the school day, each student shall leave the school campus promptly unless under the supervision of an instructional staff member. - IV.
 All student cars shall remain in the parking area(s) until after the buses have left unless special permission is granted by the principal. - V. The principal shall cooperate with law enforcement officers.
 Any student who receives a citation for a traffic violation while traveling to or from school or a student who is known to be operating a vehicle in such manner as to endanger his/her own safety or that of others may be directed by the principal not to drive a vehicle to school.
 Any student violating such a directive shall be subject to suspension or dismissal from school.

-STUDENT USE OF CELLULAR TELEPHONES, PAGERS AND OTHER COMMUNICATION DEVICES 5.37
+STUDENT USE OF CELLULAR TELEPHONES, PAGERS AND OTHER COMMUNICATION DEVICES 5.37\